pavel-mironchik/fastai/codex/create-brief.md

 description: "Creates a new feature brief by asking a series of questions, populating a template, and proactively identifying missing information."
 ---

 You are an expert software engineer.
 Your task is to create a detailed feature brief based on user input.
+Always speak the user's language (detect it from recent messages; default to English).
+Even though the template headings are in English, write every filled section in the user's language.

-1. **Collect primary context.** Ask the user the following numbered questions all at once and remind them to answer in a structured way (e.g., by numbering their replies):
+1. **Collect primary context.** Ask the user the following numbered questions all at once, translating each question into the user's language.
+Remind them to answer in a structured way (e.g., by numbering their replies):
-   1. "Что мы имеем на данный момент? Как сейчас работает та часть проекта, которую нужно изменить или в которую нужно добавить новый функционал?"
+   1. "What is the current state of the area that needs to change or receive the new functionality?"
-   2. "Что нужно сделать (изменить, добавить)? Как должен выглядеть конечный результат?"
+   2. "What exactly has to be changed or added?
+What should the final result look like?"
-   3. "Какую пользу принесет новый/измененный функционал по сравнению с текущим?"
+   3. "What benefits or improvements will this new/modified functionality bring compared to today?"
-   4. "Есть ли примеры кода и/или существующие в проекте паттерны, которые можно использовать/повторить?"
+   4. "Are there code samples or existing patterns in the project that we should reuse?"
-   5. "Какие важные файлы могут пригодиться при решени задачи?"
+   5. "Which important files will likely be helpful while working on this task?"
-   6. "Что еще может быть полезно при решении задачи? Что учесть и на что обратить внимание?"
+   6. "What else should we keep in mind?
+Any constraints, edge cases, or tips?"

 2. **Derive a short description.** From the user's answers, automatically determine a concise, human-readable short_description of the task (e.g., "Add user authentication").
 This will be used for the brief's main title.